-Jellyfish (also called nettles) are in the Chesapeake Bay, but not everywhere.
-The beautiful, but dangerous, creatures are found mainly the middle section of the Bay, where the water is saltiest.
+Jellyfish (also called Sea Nettles) are in the Chesapeake Bay, but not everywhere.
+The beautiful, but dangerous, creatures are found mainly the middle and lower sections of the Bay, where the water is saltiest.

 When they show up varies from year to year.

-They’re difficult to see.
-Jellyfish are typically, but not always, clear and they have long tentacles dangling as they pulsate through the murky Bay water.
+Jellyfish are typically, but not always, clear and that makes them difficult to see.
+They have long tentacles dangling as they pulsate through the murky Bay water.